dariodip/ansible-pi/README.md

 ## Scripts
 ### Raspbian install

-The script `scripts/install.sh` fetched the latest *Raspbian* image and tries to clone it on the SD card.
+The script `scripts/install.sh` fetches the latest *Raspbian* image and tries to clone it on the SD card.

 To execute the script, run:
 ```bash